NJU-iSE/GPIT/README.md

 #### 🔍️Issue analyzing (stay tuned)
 > [!IMPORTANT]
 >
-> After collecting the above issues, you can use the `analyzer` module (LLM-based) to analyze the issues.
+> After collecting the above issues, you can use the `analyzer` module (LLM-based) to analyze the issues. currently, we use local inference engines to deploy systems.

 > [!WARNING]
 >